sumsspiffy/worst-wtf/README.md

-on a loop and allow code to be ran on the server but we need to make sure its not running the code multiple times... we will need to make unique custom urls for the server.
+on a loop and allow code to be ran on the server but we need to make sure its not running the code multiple times... we will need to make unique custom urls for the server. note for later we need to salt hash our passwords we can do this by using secure::random() then insert the string into the database and hash them together